HarperDB/documentation/docs/reference/configuration.md

 ```

-prefetchWrites - Type: boolean; Default: true
+`prefetchWrites` - _Type_: boolean; _Default_: true

-The prefetchWrites option loads data prior to write transactions.
+The `prefetchWrites` option loads data prior to write transactions.
 This should be enabled for databases that are larger than memory (although it can be faster to disable this for smaller databases).

 ```yaml
 storage: